DIY Painted Concrete Pool Deck and Patio

-A full step-by-step tutorial to paint a concrete pool deck and patio to make it last and save thousands by doing it yourself.
+A full step-by-step tutorial to paint a concrete pool deck and patio to make it last for years and save thousands by doing it yourself.

 Mistakes are proof you’re trying, right?
 Welllllllll… we tried REALLY hard at our concrete patio / pool deck about a year ago.
 And not only was it a mistake, but it was a gigantically bad fail.